About UsIf you're concerned, we're concerned.

-PAPEH is able to manage all levels of trauma, emergency medicine, surgery, and critical care using state of the art diagnostic and medical equipment.
+PAPEH is able to manage almost all levels of trauma, emergency medicine, surgery, and critical care using state of the art diagnostic and medical equipment.
 We have radiology, ultrasound, in-house chemistry unit, Complete Blood Profile (CBC) unit, blood gas unit, intravenous fluid pumps, electrocardiogram, Doppler blood pressure, coagulation monitor, and endoscopy.

 We Work With Your Primary Veterinarian

 The staff of PAPEH will also work closely with your primary veterinarian.
 If a pet is transferred to our care from your primary vet, we will speak with your veterinarian to obtain information regarding the treatment that has already been provided and the expectations for the care while in our facility.

 Your pet will never be left alone while in our care.
 There is always at least one veterinarian and one veterinary nurse on duty 24/7.